ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 {NOTE: Disable caching}

-To disable the caching, you can set the `MaxHttpCacheSize` value to zero:
+To disable the caching globally, you can set the `MaxHttpCacheSize` value to zero:

 {CODE disable_cache@ClientApi\Configuration\Conventions.cs /}

+Another option is to disable caching per each session using [SessionOptions.NoCaching](../../client-api/session/opening-a-session#options) property.

 **In this scenario, all the requests will be sent to the server to fetch the data.**